likecoin/likecoin-chain/SETUP.md

 ./liked tx gov vote $PROPOSAL_ID yes --from $ACCOUNT --chain-id $CHAIN_ID -y
 ```

-To submit a manual uprade proposal, remove `--upgrade-info` from the proposal submission command above.
+To submit a manual upgrade proposal, remove `--upgrade-info` from the proposal submission command above.
 Note that this will require the new binary to be placed in `/.liked/cosmovisor/upgrades/$UPGRADED_VERSION/bin` for the
 upgrade to be executed successfully.